agnaite/hb_assessment6-CS1/README.md

 The data for each node is "Apple", "Berry", and "Cherry".

 ####Where is the head?
 Where is the tail?
 The head is the Apple node.
-The tail is the Cherry node point to None.
+The tail is the Cherry node pointing to None.

 ![Image of Linked List](http://fellowship.hackbrightacademy.com/materials/skills/cs-data-struct-1/_images/graphviz-9d1bfe45f44c3720814826a4b6a956a85f2802e6.svg)